 For those eager not to miss out on the bandwagon, there are many ways to earn these congratulatory dopamine-enhancers (far more satisfying than a mere “like” or “retweet.”)
 Here’s a partial list:

-- The Declaration Of Defamation that shows up in a leader’s mail slot in the church office, from that most-prolific of all letter-writers: “Anonymous.”
+• A Declaration Of Defamation shows up in a leader’s mail slot in the church office, from that most-prolific of all letter-writers: “Anonymous.”

-themGod in a recent sermon. - The young worship leader who devotes hours and hours of practice, prayer, and using their gifts for the Kingdom, only to be told that numerous people plan to boycott the next time they lead worship because they don’t like (a) the volume, (b) the drums, (c) the songs, or (d) (fill in pet musical peeve here).
+• The young worship leader — after investing hours and hours in practice, prayer, and rehearsals — is informed that numerous people plan to boycott worship because they don’t like (a) the volume, (b) the drums, (c) the songs, or (d) (fill in pet musical peeve here).

 And Satan sends an emoji.